lambdaxymox/cglinalg/README.md

 ## Limitations On The Implementation
 The limitations on the implementation are addressed in the project roadmap.
-The biggest one is than it does not presently leverage SIMD instructions to optimize operations yet.
+The biggest one is that it presently does not leverage SIMD instructions yet.

 ## Acknowledgements
 The Rust ecosystem has a number of linear algebra libraries including: